Key Points

 Simply put, it is a discovery process, and group of best practices and recommendations that provide help and guidance on important risk mitigation needs as well as opportunities for value creation.
 It highlights critical separation or integration areas that may affect the value of the deal.
 It also evaluates all the separate tech components in a company and everything needed to utilise that technology to find hidden threats.

 The aim is to note down anything that could lead to less profitable transactions.
 By conducting tech due diligence, businesses can make quicker and better-informed decisions that impact value creation directly.
+Engaging an operating partner during this process can provide the strategic oversight necessary to ensure alignment with long-term business objectives.
 Tech due diligence is part of the information-gathering steps in the M&A (merger and acquisition) and fundraising cycle.
 By conducting thorough tech due diligence, you will:

 Why is Tech Due Diligence Important?